 Virginia gun laws are codified in Virginia Code §§ 18.2-279 through 18.2-31.
 These laws were established for the purpose of regulating gun control in the Commonwealth.
 However, because the legality of possessing a firearm are dependent on a number of complex legal factors (which are briefly discussed below), you will want to contact a knowledgeable Virginia gun lawyer to help explain to you the legality of your ability to possess or carry a firearm.
-Likewise, if you have been accused of violating any of Virginia’s gun laws, it would not be unwise to contact a Fairfax gun lawyer to help you determine what potential defenses you have and whether the charges can possibly be lowered or even dismissed.
+Likewise, if you have been accused of violating any of Virginia’s gun laws, it would not be unwise to contact a Virginia gun lawyer to help you determine what potential defenses you have and whether the charges can possibly be lowered or even dismissed.

 Gun Offenses in Virginia

 There are a litany of potential firearms offenses in Virginia which will require the assistance of a knowledgeable and aggressive Virginia gun lawyer, however, below is a list of the most common firearms offenses:

 - Use or Display of a Firearm in Committing a Felony (Virginia Code § 18.2-53.1)

 - Brandishing a firearm / Brandishing a Firearm Near a School (Virginia Code § 18.2-282)

 - Reckless Handling of a Firearm/Reckless Handling with Permanent Injury (Virginia Code § 18.2-56.1)

 - Hunting While Intoxicated (Virginia Code § 18.2-285)

 - Discharging a Firearm in Public/Near a School/Discharge in Public Causing Permanent Injury (Virginia Code § 18.2-280)